 Trying to run our program right now would result in... nothing.
-This is because all we are doing is just initializing the variable.Character-Image.
-To draw our image on screen however, we will have to create the window to draw our image on.
+This is because all we are doing is simply initializing a variable.
+To draw our image on the screen however, we will have to create the window first.

 Try running the program now.
 Something happens!
-The window you see is the window that you have just created using the code above.
-Changing the width and height in the :Width and
+The window that you see was created with the code above.
+Changing the values in the

-:Height tags will change the size of this window accordingly.
+:Height parameters will change the size of this window accordingly.

 Step 1.5: Drawing the Image on the Screen¶

-First, we create a LoadTexture shard to load our images as textures.
-This would make it easier for our computer to load images and ensures that our programme runs smoothly even if we use large images.
+load-texture shard to load our images as textures.
+This would make it easier for our computer to load the images and ensure that our program runs smoothly even if we use large images.

 1 2 3

-[name]when creating a shard allows that shard to be taken as an input variable.
+[name]when creating a shard allows that shard to take in an input variable.
 Here

-We would be very hard pressed however to make a game out of a single static unchanging image.
-Hence in the next step, we will learn how to dynamically change adorable Glod's image by pressing buttons.
+We would be very hard-pressed however to make a game out of a single static unchanging image.
+In the next step, we will learn how to dynamically change adorable Glod's image by pressing buttons.

 Good job so far and see you in the next step! 👋